kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

 ![checkpoint state machine](../img/checkpoint-state-machine.png)

 - each state related detailed information will be recorded into Checkpoint.Status.Conditions field.
 - each state will be updated to Checkpoint.Status.Phase field.
+- when autoMigration is true, state will move forward to submiting/submitted state from checkpointed state after grit-agent is removed.

 #### State Machine of Pod Restore